bczy/portfolio/README.md

 ## TODO
 Use camera position instead of moving meshes!
 Not laggy yet but this need to be optimized!

 Fix Firefox scroll system.

 Fixing buildings shader billboard colors.

+Update to three-fiber to version 4.

-NTH: Add lights, new screens, rocket launch,
+NTH: Add lights, new screens, rocket launch...

 ## Available Scripts